 The Rev. Jonathan C. Augustine, J.D., M.Div.

-Rev. Jay Augustine is the 46th senior pastor of Historic St. James African Methodist Episcopal Church (AMEC), the birthplace of African Methodism in the Deep South, and the national chaplain of Alpha Phi Alpha Fraternity, Inc. He is a pastor, professor, author and community activist.
+Rev. Jay Augustine is the 46th senior pastor of Historic St. James African Methodist Episcopal Church (AMEC), the national chaplain of Alpha Phi Alpha Fraternity, Inc., and an adjunct professor at Southern University Law Center.
+He is a pastor, professor, author and community activist.

-Prior to serving as senior pastor of Historic St. James, Rev. Augustine served in Louisiana as the pastor of St. Paul AMEC (New Orleans), St. James AMEC (Hammond) and as associate minister of Greater Turner Chapel AMEC (Greensburg).
-He is also an adjunct member of the faculties at the Southern University Law Center and Jarvis Christian College.
+Prior to his November 2015 appointment to serve Historic St. James, Rev. Augustine also served in Louisiana as the pastor of St. Paul AMEC (New Orleans), St. James AMEC(Hammond) and as an associate minister of Greater Turner Chapel AMEC (Greensburg).
+Moreover, in addition to his current service as an adjunct professor at Southern University, Rev. Augustine has also previously taught at Jarvis Christian College, and been a visiting lecturer at Louisiana State University.
 His teaching specialties include Constitutional Law, History of World Religions, and Christian Ethics.

 Rev. Augustine is a former civil rights litigator who previously served in the administration of Louisiana’s 55th govern